-7.138 Our transport strategy for the South Downs National Park is to encourage use of active travel modes by improving active travel infrastructure within
+- 7.146 Our transport strategy for the South Downs National Park is to ensure that any improvements are designed sensitively to fit in with the character of the National Park and encourage use of active travel modes by improving active travel infrastructure within and to larger settlements such as Midhurst, Petersfield Chichester and Worthing.
+We want to explore the potential for new active travel crossing facilities of roads on the CSRN such as A24 and A283 to improve access to the South Downs. - 7.147 To improve shared transport services, we will explore new service delivery models that may help to improve connections to nearby towns such as Dynamic Demand Responsive Transport services and undertake pilot projects to test the concept in areas such as the north west of Chichester.
+We will also give greater priority to shared transport services at junctions on the A24 in the medium term. - 7.148 Where it is necessary to deliver highway improvements to keep traffic moving, we will deliver small scale 'tactical' highway improvements and use traffic management techniques largely within existing highway land that will encourage traffic to use the CSRN.
+We will also consult

-- and to larger settlements such as Midhurst, Petersfield Chichester and Worthing.
-We want to explore the potential for new active travel crossing facilities of roads on the CSRN such as A24 and A283 to improve access to the South Downs. - 7.139 To improve shared transport services, we will explore new service delivery models that may help to improve connections to nearby towns such as Dynamic Demand Responsive Transport services and undertake pilot projects to test the concept in areas such as north west of Chichester.
-We will also give greater priority to shared transport services at junctions on the A24 in the medium term. - 7.140 Where it is necessary to deliver highway improvements to keep traffic moving, we will deliver small scale 'tactical' highway improvements and use traffic management techniques within existing highway land that will encourage traffic to use the CSRN.
-We will also consult stakeholders on the principle of removing part of A272 from the PRN to discourage use of this route.
-Improvements will also be designed sensitively to respect the qualities of the National Park designation. - 7.141 Our approach to managing the network will also use behavioural initiatives to improve air quality in Midhurst and tackle inappropriate traffic speeds and use of unsuitable rural routes. - 7.142 To encourage the shift to electric vehicles, we will initially facilitate the provision of on-street electric vehicle charging infrastructure in areas near Pulborough and Storrington where communities rely on on-street parking.
+- stakeholders on the principle of removing part of the A272 from the PRN to discourage use of this route.
+Improvements will also be designed sensitively to respect the qualities of the National Park designation. - 7.149 Our approach to managing the network will also use behavioural initiatives to improve air quality in Midhurst and tackle inappropriate traffic speeds and use of unsuitable rural routes. - 7.150 To encourage the shift to electric vehicles, we will initially facilitate the provision of on-street electric vehicle charging infrastructure in areas where communities rely on on-street parking followed by other areas.